What is Regression in Psychology?

 Individuals will regress to an era where a parent or guardian was perceived to be their protector.
 People will then operate under the assumption that their protector will remedy the stressful situations that they are in.

-The Origins of the Concept of Regression
+The Origins of the Concept of Psychological Regression

 Oftentimes, life does not turn out the way that we plan.
 Strategic decisions, calculated movements, and premeditated events can turn out much differently than we expect, rendering us bewildered, overwhelmed, and downright stressed.
 How we handle this stress is indicative of our personalities, our resilience, and the strength of our coping mechanisms.
 Ideally, we would simply reach into our trusty bag and whip out the perfect coping strategy every time a problem came around.
-However, it is not that easy and instead, we are left to cope and defend ourselves as best as we can.
+However, it is not that easy, and instead, we are left to cope and defend ourselves as best we can.

 Sigmund Freud, also known as the “Father of Psychoanalysis,” was an Austrian neurologist who established psychoanalytic theory in the late 19th century.
+Freud’s regression theory is a key part of his contributions, explaining how individuals may revert to earlier behaviors when faced with stress.
 Psychoanalysis is a clinical method for healing the human psyche and comprises a theory of behavior and personality, most commonly practiced via the therapeutic modality known as psychodynamic therapy.
 Psychoanalysis presents the notion of defense mechanisms, psychological strategies that guard an individual against distressing thoughts when they have ineffective methods of coping.
-One such defense mechanism is regression.

 What Does Regressive Behavior Look Like?

 More moderate forms of regression can include rocking and crying in the fetal position, wetting the bed, or throwing a temper tantrum.
 Most individuals are unaware that they are regressing, while viewers assume that behaviors are merely improper and immature.
+These regressive behaviors are often rooted in automatic thought patterns that have developed over time.

 What Causes Regression?